 Walling Circle is not located on a transit route.
-Willamette Drive is a transit route but no improvements on the highway are proposed.
+Willamette Drive is a transit route but no improvements on the highway are proposed (fee-in-lieu is requested).
 Since the applicant is not proposing to develop transit facilities with this application, these standards do not apply.

-- E. Grading.
-Grading of building sites shall conform to the following standards unless physical conditions demonstrate the propriety of other standards: - 1.
-All cuts and fills shall comply with the excavation and grading provisions of the Uniform Building Code and the following: - a.
+- E. Grading of building sites shall conform to the following standards unless physical conditions demonstrate the propriety of other standards: - All cuts and fills shall comply with the excavation and grading provisions of the Uniform Building Code and the following: - a.
 Cut slopes shall not exceed one and one-half feet horizontally to one foot vertically (i.e., 67 percent grade). - b.
 Fill slopes shall not exceed two feet horizontally to one foot vertically (i.e., 50 percent grade).
-Please see the following illustration. - 2.
-The character of soil for fill and the characteristics of lot and parcels made usable by fill shall be suitable for the purpose intended. - 3.
-If areas are to be graded (more than any four-foot cut or fill), compliance with CDC 85.170(C) is required. - 4.
-The proposed grading shall be the minimum grading necessary to meet roadway standards, and to create appropriate building sites, considering maximum allowed driveway grades. - 5.
+Please see the following illustration. - The character of soil for fill and the characteristics of lot and parcels made usable by fill shall be suitable for the purpose intended.

+- 3. If areas are to be graded (more than any four-foot cut or fill), compliance with CDC 85.170(C) is required. - The proposed grading shall be the minimum grading necessary to meet roadway standards, and to create appropriate building sites, considering maximum allowed driveway grades. - 5.
 Type I lands shall require a report submitted by an engineering geologist, and Type I and Type II lands shall require a geologic hazard report. - 6.
 Repealed by Ord.
 1635.

-The applicant is not proposing to install street frontage improvements, remove trees, or conduct other on-site grading activities with this Minor Partition application.
-However, a preliminary grading plan was provided which indicates construction of the 12-ft. driveway access within the Parcel 2 flag pole with related grading and tree removal.
+The applicant is required to install street frontage improvements on Walling Circle.
+However, the applicant does not proposed to remove trees, or conduct other on-site grading activities with this Minor Partition application.
+A preliminary grading plan was provided which indicates construction of the 12-ft. driveway access within the Parcel 2 flag pole with related grading and tree removal.
 When building permits are requested for development of a dwelling and associated site improvements on Parcel 2, a final grading plan showing removal of the 21 trees shown on the preliminary plan will be submitted to meet the standards of this section.